 Life is full of liars.
-It’s a sad sad fact.
+It’s a sad, sad fact.
 Whether it’s your bank manager, your girlfriend or your next-door neighbour telling you that he definitely didn’t scratch your car, people lie.
 But they can be beaten.
-FHM spoke to professional mindreader, Alex McAleer, to find out his Jedi secrets.
+FHM spoke to professional mindreader Alex McAleer to find out his Jedi secrets.

 Here are his top tips:

 05 The devil is in the detail.
-If someone is lying to you they will try extra hard to make you believe the lie.
+If someone is lying to you, they'll try extra hard to make you believe the lie.
 Because of this, they will often add lots of unnecessary detail.
-If it looks like they’re telling you too much and over embellishing, it’s probably because they’re lying.
+If it looks like they’re telling you too much and over-embellishing, it’s probably because they’re lying.

-07 Silence is Golden.
+07 Silence is golden.
 Liars don’t like silence.
 It freaks them out and they feel the need to fill the dead air.
 By staying quiet, you are giving them no feedback on whether you believe them or not, which makes them nervous and want to try harder, usually by making the lie even bigger so that you reassure them that you believe it in some way.